 Unfortunately a lot of what made this expansion great has been lost in The Sims 3.
 The atmospheric restaurants and romantic interactions.
 The whole art style of Downtown was brilliant and the stores were exciting, ice-cream man, flower shop and so many more.
 There were even parks you could have picnics.
 It was a huge jump from just staying in our houses all day.

-Luckily for us The Sims 2 brought us Nightlife.
-Although it concentrated more on nightclubs it did bring back restaurants and ordering food, although losing a bit of the Hot Date atmosphere.
-Then in Open for Business you could actually run your own restaurants!
+did bring back restaurants and ordering food, although losing a bit of the Hot Date atmosphere.
+Then in

 The reason this game may not be higher on the list is because it is The Sims 1, and although that still means it is brilliant, some of the Sim gameplay is not as fine tuned as later games.